 How to maintain and repair an electric wheelchair

-Maintaining and repairing an electric wheelchair is important to ensure the safety, mobility and longevity of the chair.
+Maintaining and repairing an electric wheelchair is important to ensure the safety, mobility, and longevity of the chair.

 Regularly check and maintain the following components:

-• Check and maintain the battery level, ensure that the battery is fully charged and working efficiently.
+• Check and maintain the battery level, and ensure that the battery is fully charged and working efficiently.

 • Check and maintain the wheels and tires, make sure that they are in good condition and at the correct tire pressure.

-• Check and maintain the drive system, ensure that the motor and control system are working properly.
+• Check and maintain the drive system, and ensure that the motor and control system are working properly.

-• Check and maintain the controller, ensure that it is working properly and that the buttons and switches are responsive.
+• Check and maintain the controller, ensure that it is working properly, and that the buttons and switches are responsive.

 Regularly clean the wheelchair: